Missing Utah woman found dead in Tooele County

 Authorities have confirmed the victim’s identity as Brooklyn Tyree, 23.

-A Tooele County Attorney says Tyree’s body was discovered sometime over the weekend.
+A Tooele County Attorney says Tyree’s body was discovered on May 6.
 Authorities have also confirmed the suspect, Zipperle, has been taken into custody.
-Officials say another unidentified woman is also in custody at this time, although her relationship with the suspect is unknown.
+Officials say another suspect, Elizabeth Ludwig, 28, has also been arrested.

-Authorities say Tyree’s body was found near a five-mile pass between Utah County and Tooele County.
+Authorities say Tyree’s body was found near the Five Mile Pass Recreational Area between Utah County and Tooele County.

 Her body was reportedly discovered by a father and his son who spotted a “red clump” on the road.
 Upon closer inspection, officials say the body was wrapped inside a sleeping bag where Tyree appeared to have been shot in the head.